d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 ## What is Partitioning?

 Partitioning, in a nutshell, is splitting one large table into multiple smaller tables while transparently allowing usage as if it were a single table.
-Each partition is independent in terms of storage and each have their own indexes, they are just like any other table other than their status as a partition.
+Each partition is independent in terms of storage and has it's own indexes, they are just like any other table other than their status as a partition.
 A group of partitions is referred to collectively as the "partitioned table".

 ## Why use Partitions?